ethz-msrl/rosurgical/Readme.md

 ```

 ### Internet with Access to Router Settings
 Typically, the server host is part of a local network behind a router and does not have a direct public IP address.
 In this case, you'll need to set up port forwarding on your router.
-This allows external connections from the internet to be directed to the server host within your local network.When running `rosurgical` over the Internet and you have access to your router's settings, you'll need to set up port forwarding.
+This allows external connections from the internet to be directed to the server host within your local network.When running `rosurgical` over the internet and you have access to your router's settings, you'll need to set up port forwarding.
 This configuration allows external machines to connect to your `rosurgical` server through the internet by directing traffic from a specific port on your router to the server host within your local network.

 #### Steps for Configuration: